Sean-w94/atmos/article.md

 advantage of having the base tag in the styles file reinforces which view the styles apply to.

+The styles for each component are pulled into one JavaScript file on compilation, which means we're sharing a single HTTP connection for all of the JavaScript and most of the styles.

 ## Shared Configuration

 ## Realtime Connections

+streams, websockets, channels - fallback preparedness

 ## StandardJS